 The Code of Virginia requires teachers or other persons employed in private and public schools to report suspected child mistreatment, abuse and neglect.
 Any suspicions of mistreatment, abuse and neglect are to be reported by Rivermont School staff to the local department of social services or to the Child Abuse and Neglect Hotline as soon as possible but no later than 24 hours of the first suspicions in compliance with Virginia law.
+The LEA will be notified by Rivermont School when a CPS report is filed.
 The parent/guardian will be notified of the report to Child Protective Services if doing so would not jeopardize the child's safety.
 The principal and/or designee will complete a NOTICE OF A COMPLAINT FILED WITH CHILD PROTECTIVE SERVICES and submit to the Virginia Department of Education.